kkufieta/sfnd-3d-object-tracking/WRITEUP.md

 Compare all detector / descriptor combinations implemented in previous chapters with regard to the TTC estimate on a frame-by-frame basis.
 To facilitate comparison, a spreadsheet and graph should be used to represent the different TTCs.

+The spreadsheets that hold all the data are saved and compared in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1LGNrIpM1u9FMPINWc5-JXiY8ySo_VVI1faRt52O12Qw/edit).
+I am not copy/pasting the values into this readme due to the size of the tables, but I'm showing the resulting graphs in the following.

 This picture shows all TTCs for all detector-descriptor combinations:

 ![TTCs Camera](images/documentation/TTCsCamera.png)